-One of the things that most surprised me about Portland was the presence of a volcano, making it one of only three cities in the U.S. with a volcano within city limits.
+One of the things that most surprised me about Portland, Oregon was the presence of a volcano, making it one of only three cities in the U.S. with a volcano within city limits.
 Oh no!
-What if it erupts and wipes outs millions of vegan bike-riders?
+What if it erupts and wipes outs millions of vegan bicyclists?

 Mt.
 Tabor in SE Portland has been turned into a park of the same name, with hiking trails, basketball and tennis courts, horseshoe pits and more.
 How many park signs have you seen with an arrow pointing towards the volcano?
 I love how nonchalant they are about it.
 It’s just another feature in the park.
 Picnic area… playground… volcano.
 No big deal!

 Near the top of the park sits an imposing statue, but it doesn’t honor a president or important historic or civil rights leader.
 Instead, the bronze statue depicts Harvey W. Scott, the editor of the Oregonian newspaper in the late 1800s.
 Journalists getting their own statues?
 I can get behind this!

 The statue was sculpted by Gutzon Borglum in the early 1930s, while he was working on Mt.
 Rushmore at the same time.

-I spent most of my time getting a taste of nature by hiking on the trails.
+I spent most of my time in Mt.
+Tabor Park getting a taste of nature by hiking on the trails.
 It’s not easy to get lost here, with color-coded signs pointing the way and numerous trails that intersect.

 The park has an off-leash area for dogs, so between the animal lovers and outdoor enthusiasts, it can be a pretty busy place.
-Mount Tabor Park is located at SE 60th Ave. and Salmon St. It’s a cool place to spend an afternoon on an old volcano in Portland?
+Mount Tabor Park is located at SE 60th Ave. and Salmon St. So why not spend an afternoon on an old volcano in Portland?